Skip to content

 Yes, men who have sex with men can give blood.
 We use a donor's individual experiences to determine whether that person is safe to donate at any given time.
 We ask every donor the same questions, regardless of age, sex or sexual orientation.
 Restrictions may still apply, but these apply to everyone equally.
 This makes the donation process fair for all donors.

-If the blood I give can't be used, will I be told why?
+If my donation can't be used, will I be told why?

 You will be told if there is a positive result for any of your tests, and we will give you advice.